fangdingjun/dnsproxy/README.md

 there are two versions:

- dnsproxy.c is a pure c version, it does not depend the other libraries
+ dnsproxy.c is a pure C version, it does not depend on the other libraries

  dnsproxy_glib is a glib version, need glib2